guanghechen/mirror/README.md

 # Blink Pairs (blink.pairs)

 Rainbow highlighting and auto-pairs for Neovim.
-Uses a custom parser internally which takes ~2ms to parse a 400k character file, and ~0.15ms for subsequent incremental updates.
+Uses a custom parser internally which takes ~2ms to parse a 400k character file, and ~0.15ms for incremental updates.
+It uses indent-aware matching of delimiters and highlights mismatched pairs.
 See [the roadmap](https://github.com/Saghen/blink.pairs/issues/9) for the current status, contributions welcome!

 ## Behavior